ANSSI-FR/rust-guide/src/en/04_language.md

 }
 ```

-Here we can see that a second object is created by the call to `std::ptr::read`, i.e. a copy of a _non-copy_ object is performed.
+We can see that a second object is created by the call to `std::ptr::read`, i.e. a copy of a _non-copy_ object is performed.
 Here, the problem is not really a huge one, except if some cleaning outside of the drop implementation is performed (as it is recommended): some sensitive data might survive within the memory.

 However, this behavior might cause some resilience issue when this function is used with a raw pointer pointing to some data allocated on the heap with move semantic as illustrated by this snippet: